api-platform/docs/tutorial/api.md

 You can open `http://localhost:8000` with you preferred REST client.
 We recommend [Postman](https://www.getpostman.com), and you will see later that API Platform is nicely integrated with it.

+### With docker

+You can also use [docker](https://www.docker.com/) for the installation of your project.

+it just make a clone of the repository Api Platform and [follow documentation docker](../deployment/docker.md)

 When you're done with the demo app and want to create your own API: